Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Experiments

-\paragraph{Evaluation metrics} Following previous research \cite{reloc3r, superglue, loftr, wang2024eloftr}, we evaluate our model on the Ego-Exo4D dataset using AUC@5/10/20.
+\textbf{Evaluation metrics.} Following previous research \cite{reloc3r, superglue, loftr, wang2024eloftr}, we evaluate our model on the Ego-Exo4D dataset using AUC@5/10/20.
 These metrics compute the area under the accuracy curve (AUC) for camera pose estimation, with thresholds of 5, 10 and 20 degrees on the maximum angular error in the rotation and translation predictions.
 This provides a comprehensive measure of relative pose accuracy across varying error tolerance levels.

-For experiments on the HM3D-SS dataset, we strictly follow the evaluation protocol used in prior work~\cite{slfm} and only report the mean absolute error (MAE) in predictions of the rotation azimuth.
-This ensures a fair and consistent comparison across methods.
+For the HM3D-SS dataset, we strictly follow the evaluation protocol used in prior work~\cite{slfm} and report the mean absolute error (MAE) in predictions of the rotation azimuth.